 Receiver Speech WB1401 [Select Group]

-The ROC & UKWMO locations were fitted a Receiver Speech WB1401 forming a 'SELECT' group which enabled the police to broadcast peacetime exercise messages without affecting the general users.
-As this responds to four or more pulses of 'W' tone it will receive messages sent to either the 'SELECT' and 'ALL' groups of user.
+The ROC & UKWMO locations were fitted a Receiver Speech WB1401 forming a 'SELECT' group which enabled the police to broadcast peacetime exercise messages without affecting the general users who may have accidentally left their receiver switched on.
+As this responds to four or eight pulses of 'W' tone, it will receive messages sent to either the 'SELECT' and 'ALL' groups of user.

 Receiver Speech WB1400 [General User]

-All other locations had a Receiver Speech WB1400 fitted which require eight pulses of 'W' tone to enable the speaker and therefore only received messages sent to 'ALL' users.
+All other locations had a Receiver Speech WB1400 fitted.
+This requires eight pulses of 'W' tone to enable the speaker and therefore will only receive messages sent to 'ALL' users.
 This is the most commonly found version of the carrier receiver.

 With reference to the speech receiver's photo gallery, The lower printed wiring board contains the power amplifier and 'W' signal detection logic.
 The upper circuit board demodulates the 72KHz amplitude modulated carrier and controls the trickle charging.
 When the host telephone line is not in use, a small current trickle charges the receiver's internal battery, a 12 Volt 1 Ah, rechargeable NiCad (a Battery Secondary No 32) this blue canister (50mm Dia.
 95mm Long) sits in the lower section of the receiver casing.